hyperledger/indy-node/README.md

 ## How to send a PR

+- Make sure that you followed [write code guideline](docs/write-code-guideline.md) before sending a PR
+- Do not create big PRs; send a PR for one feature or bug fix only.
+ If a feature is too big, consider splitting a big PR to a number of small ones.
+- Consider sending a design doc into `design` folder (as markdown or PlantUML diagram) for a new feature  before implementing it
+- Make sure that a new feature or fix is covered by tests (try following TDD)
+- Make sure that documentation is updated according to your changes
+- Provide a full description of changes in the PR including Jira ticket number if any
 - Make sure that all your commits have a DCO sign-off from the author
 - Make sure that static code validation passed
 (you can run `flake8 .` on the project root to check it; you can install flake8 from pypi: `pip install flake8`)
-- Provide a full description of changes in the PR including Jira ticket number if any
-- Put the link to the PR to `#indy-pr-review` channel in Rocket.Chat
+- Put the link to the PR into `#indy-pr-review` channel in Rocket.Chat
 - A reviewer needs to start your tests first (add `test this please` comment to the PR)
 - You need to make sure that all the tests pass
 - A reviewer needs to review the code and approve the PR.
 If there are review comments, they will be put into the PR itself.